xivdev/Xande/README.md

 modelConverter.ExportModel(outputDir, mdlPaths, sklbPaths);
 ```

+Multiple models can be supplied to export them into one scene.
+When exporting a full body character, pass the `deform` parameter representing the race code of the character.

+Skeleton paths can be automatically resolved with the `SklbResolver` class.
+Note that the skeleton array order is important (base skeletons must come first, and skeletons that depend on other skeletons must come after the dependencies).

 ## Safety

 Xande tries to do its best to wrap Havok for you, but at its core, it is a library in another game's address space calling random functions.

-When contributing, please make sure to check for null pointers and failed `hkResult`s.
+When contributing Havok code, please make sure to check for null pointers and failed `hkResult`s.

-HavokConverter is not thread-safe, so you should use it on the Framework thread (see `Framework.RunOnFrameworkThread`).
+Havok is not thread-safe, and most things in Xande access Havok data, so you should use Xande on the Framework thread (see `Framework.RunOnFrameworkThread` and `Framework.RunOnTick`).